 - Supports, mentors, and provides a role model for new editors and associate editors;

 - Demonstrates effective leadership for authors, reviewers, and editorial boards;

 - Develops boundary-spanning achievements, such as encouraging excellence in nursing scholarship; increasing the presence of nursing publications across global boundaries, especially in low- and middle-income countries; or advancing technology in publishing.

 - Champions a commitment to standards that foster ethical publishing and transparency;

 - Provides leadership in editorial or publishing associations (e.g., INANE, Council of Biology Editors, Committee on Publication Ethics, ICMJE, Society for Scholarly Publishing).

 - Any member of INANE may nominate another member for the MCF Leadership Award.

-- Nominator must select 3 of the criteria listed above and write a brief statement (no more than 100 words in each section) about how the nominee meets the criteria.
+- Nominator must select 3 or more of the criteria listed above and write a brief statement (no more than 100 words in each section) about how the nominee meets the criteria.

 - No self-nominations.
 An INANE member who wishes to be considered for the MCF Leadership Award must have a colleague complete the nomination.